Gay Games: Gay Games III: Vancouver 1990

 The 1990 games took place in Vancouver, British Columbia, from August 4 to 11, 1990.
 Approximately 7,300 athletes took part in 27 sports, with another 1,500 cultural participants attending.
-Opening and closing ceremonies were at BC Place Stadium (20 years later to be the site of the 2010 Winter Olympics opening ceremony and the 2010 Winter Olympics closing ceremony).
 This was the first games to be held outside the United States, and it is also notable for being the first games in which Masters world records were set (two, in swimming).
+The opening and closing ceremonies were held at BC Place Stadium, which, 20 years later, hosted the 2010 Winter Olympics opening and closing ceremony, making it a historic venue for both events.

 The event was also heralded by controversy from social conservatives.
 A Fraser Valley church's members took out full page ads in The Vancouver Sun and The Province condemning the event as proof of an "impending sodomite invasion" and encouraging residents to gather at Empire Stadium to pray against the event.
 The government of then-Premier Bill Vander Zalm refused to fund the event.

 Original video documentation, photographs, and textual records related to Celebration '90 Gay Games III, originally gathered by Forward Focus, artist Mary Anne McEwen's production company and official videographer of the Games.
 The items are available via VIVO Media Arts Centre's archive, both in-person by appointment or digitally online.
-The fond includes 143 unedited 30-minute Betacam recordings of sporting competitions, cultural events, opening and closing ceremonies, backstage activities and interviews with organizers, athletes, artists, community representatives, and opponents.
+The fonds includes 143 unedited 30-minute Betacam recordings of sporting competitions, cultural events, opening and closing ceremonies, backstage activities and interviews with organizers, athletes, artists, community representatives, and opponents.
 The fond also includes 240 photographs, Celebration ’90 ephemera, and extensive textual materials, including the Official Program.
 McEwen was a Vancouver-based LGBTQ activist, Gayblevision co-founder, and co-organizer of the first Out On Screen Film and Video Festival.
 The footage was shot in anticipation of a feature-length documentary entitled, "Legacy: The Story of the Gay Games" that McEwen was unable to complete due to insufficient funding.
 McEwen, a longtime VIVO member, bequeathed her personal archive to VIVO hoping that this footage would be made widely available.